-The IESC provides scientific advice to regulators on potential direct, indirect and cumulative impacts of CSG and large coal mining development proposals on water resources (Box 1).
-The IESC can also provide scientific advice to the Environment Minister in relation to a matter that is protected by a provision of Part 3 of the EPBC Act, or an appropriate state or territory minister in relation to matters specified in a request, where the IESC has sufficient scientific expertise (Section 505D of the EPBC Act).
+The IESC provides scientific advice to regulators on potential direct, indirect and cumulative impacts of unconventional gas and large coal mining development proposals on water resources (as defined in Box 1).
+The IESC can also provide scientific advice to the Environment Minister in relation to a matter that is protected by a provision of Part 3 of the EPBC Act, or to an appropriate state or territory minister in relation to matters specified in a request, where the IESC has sufficient scientific expertise (section 505D of the EPBC Act).
 The IESC does not make regulatory decisions.
-Advice is provided in response to a request from the Australian government or from a declared state or territory government (i.e., New South Wales, Queensland, South Australia and Victoria).
+Advice is provided in response to a request from the Australian Government or from a declared state or territory government (i.e., New South Wales, Queensland, South Australia or Victoria).
 The science-based advice and consideration provided by the IESC are designed to support regulators in their decision-making.

-Commonwealth and relevant state regulators (in accordance with Section 505D of the EPBC Act) seek advice from the IESC at appropriate stages in the assessment and approval process as per the relevant protocols.
-More information on protocols can be found at:

-In accordance with Section 505D(1) of the EPBC Act, the IESC is required to provide advice to the regulator within two months of accepting a request for advice.
-This advice must be published no later than ten days after it is provided to the regulator.
+Commonwealth and relevant state regulators (in accordance with section 505D of the EPBC Act) seek advice from the IESC at appropriate stages in the assessment and approval process as per the relevant protocols.
+In accordance with section 505D(1) of the EPBC Act, the IESC is required to provide advice to the regulator within two months of accepting a request for advice.
+This advice must be published no later than 10 days after it is provided to the regulator.
 Regulators can request advice on a project multiple times during the assessment process.